abstractfactory/rfc/spec10.md

 * content -- A collection of data
 * data -- A piece of information

+In layman's terms; "data about data" - regardless of data-type or traditional use.

 #### References

 * [Notes on consistent meta-data][]